 Call 2-1-1 Child Development, Monday through Friday, from 8am-6pm, at 1-800-505-7000 for information on:

 - Parks & Recreation Programs

 - Tips on healthy eating and ways to keep your child active

-SOURCE: Connecticut State Department of Education; Office of Early Childhood; Connecticut Department of Public Health; Centers for Disease Control & Prevention; American Academy of Pediatrics; Child Development Infoline (CDI)
+SOURCE: Connecticut State Department of Education; Office of Early Childhood; Connecticut Department of Public Health; Centers for Disease Control & Prevention; American Academy of Pediatrics; 2-1-1 Child Development